Sorry, this program is not available for local students.

 Computer engineers can be of great benefit to forward-thinking businesses as they improve profitability by designing and developing systems that speed up processes and increase efficiency.

 As a graduate of this program you’ll be ready to work in the installation, maintenance and administration of computers systems and networks infrastructure.
 You may become responsible for computer systems support and/or administering and upgrading electrical facilities in small, medium or large-sized enterprises.

 Your skills will be applicable to a wide range of business, manufacturing and operational occupations where application of knowledge in computer systems and network technology underpins the business operations.

 Professional recognition and accreditation

 Australia is a signatory to the International Engineering Alliance, also known as the Dublin Accord, for engineering technicians.
-Once it is fully accredited, graduates of the program will be recognised in all countries that are signatories to the accord.
+Graduates of the program will be recognised in all countries that are signatories to the accord.